Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints only unique words from a list
+Displays lines containing a pattern from a file